cjm2718/MIRA/README.md

-# MIRA: Multiple Imputation for Rescue Analgesia
+# MIRA: Multiple Imputation for Rescue Adjustment

-A comprehensive simulation study evaluating different statistical methods for handling rescue medication use in acute pain clinical trials, with focus on bunionectomy as the clinical model.
-This project introduces a reference-based multiple imputation approach to handling rescue medication.
+A simulation study evaluating different statistical methods for handling rescue medication use in acute pain clinical trials, with focus on bunionectomy as the surgical pain model.

+This project introduces a reference-based multiple imputation approach, MIRA, to handling rescue medication based on the placebo-adjusted effect of a rescue medication.

 ## Project Overview